 ● May require additional training for effective use.

-Aircrack-ng is a suite of tools used to assess the security of Wi-Fi networks.
-It is commonly used for cracking WEP and WPA-PSK passwords.
+Aircrack-ng is a comprehensive suite of tools designed to assess the security of Wi-Fi networks.
+It is widely used for cracking WEP and WPA-PSK passwords, making it a valuable resource for penetration testers and security professionals.
+Aircrack-ng focuses on various aspects of Wi-Fi security, including monitoring, attacking, testing, and cracking..

 Features: